What is a MobileTicket?

 MobileTickets can only be displayed on the device on which the purchase procedure has been completed.
 You cannot forward MobileTickets via SMS, e-mail, etc.

 My battery is dead and I am therefore unable to show the

 If you notice your mobile phone battery is dead before the train departs, we recommend that you buy another ticket at the ticket machines or counter straight away.
 You can then claim a refund for the unused MobileTicket.
 In such cases, you should fill out the refund application online.
 A processing fee is charged for refunds.

 If you are unable to show the checking staff a valid MobileTicket, you must purchase another ticket.
-In such cases, a supplement for passengers travelling without a valid ticket is normally charged.
+In such cases, a supplement of CHF 30 is normally charged.
 It is preferable to check that the battery is charged before travelling and to take a charger with you.

 Data security & authorisations.

 What happens with my personal details (name, address, etc.)?